 top of page

-Lindsey Dalthorp is a fine art photographer, curator, organizer and educator based in Seattle, Washington.
-She works primarily with historical cameras and processes, incorporating natural elements and collected items into her works, while exploring a sense of connection with nature, time, ancestry and memory.
-Each photograph she makes is a conversation with time, an embodiment of the beauty and tension present between the natural and man-made worlds, and a recognition of the history present in everything around us.
+Lindsey Dalthorp is a photographer, artist, curator, and educator based in Seattle, Washington.
+She works primarily with historical cameras and alternative processes on paper, incorporating natural elements and collected items into her work while exploring a sense of connection with nature, history, ancestry and memory.
+Each work she makes is a conversation with time, a collaboration with the tension and reciprocity of the natural and man-made worlds, and a recognition of the interconnectedness of our stories.

 photographing with my graflex february 2024.jpg